 I’m taking a few of our Cubs Scouts on a bushwalk, and they’ve proposed Cowan to Berowra as the walk they want to do.
+It’s one of the more challenging sections of the Great North Walk.
 We’re off relatively early in the morning, so we can make the planned rendezvous with our Support Crew at Berowra Waters for a BBQ lunch.
 The walk starts directly opposite Cowan railway station, and heads down a wide firetrail that roughly follows the Old Pacific Highway.

 After 600m we veer right, off the fire trail and onto a narrow bushwalking track, signposted with a small Great North Walk marker.
 The walk is initially pretty flat, with some interesting sandstone caves and overhangs.

 After about 2.4km the track descends into a valley, past a sandstone cliff and around a giant boulder, before crossing Joe Crafts Creek.

 There’s the occasional view toward Berowra Heights as the Cowan to Berowra route follows the ridge, passing the Berowra Reserve campground (one of the many Great North Walk campsites).
 It’s a nice campsite, but as with many other Great North Walk ridge campsites, there’s no water nearby.
 Not long afterwards we encounter a large group of Duke of Edinburgh hikers heading to the campground.